oscar0617/Lab03-AREP-MicroSpring/README.md

 ## Conclusion

-This project demonstrates the foundational concepts of building a lightweight HTTP server in Java, emphasizing low-level control over HTTP request handling without relying on frameworks like Spring Boot.
-Through the implementation of the `HttpServer`, we explored the following key aspects:
+The **MicroSpring Server** project successfully demonstrates the implementation of a lightweight, annotation-based web framework built from scratch in Java.
+By leveraging Java reflection and custom annotations, the server dynamically registers and processes RESTful endpoints, similar to traditional frameworks like Spring Boot but without external dependencies.

+## Key Achievements

+- **Custom Annotations:** The project defines and utilizes `@RestController`, `@GetMapping`, and `@RequestParam` annotations to handle HTTP requests dynamically.
-1. **Static and Dynamic Content Handling**: The server successfully serves static files (HTML, CSS, JavaScript) from a designated directory and processes dynamic RESTful requests to generate JSON responses.
+- **Minimalistic Web Server:** The `MicroServer` component serves both static files (HTML, CSS, JavaScript) and API requests on port 8080.
-2. **Custom HTTP Routing**: The `HttpServer` employs a routing mechanism to direct requests to appropriate handlers, showcasing a clear separation of responsibilities between static file serving and REST API logic.
-3. **Error Handling**: The project includes basic error handling, such as returning a `404 Not Found` response for invalid file paths, ensuring reliability and better user experience.
+- **Modular Service Structure:** Controllers like `MathController` and `GreetingController` handle various API functionalities, ensuring clear separation of concerns.
-4. **Test-Driven Development**: The project employs unit tests to validate key functionalities like content type detection, REST API response generation, and file handling, ensuring correctness and robustness.
+- **Unit Testing with JUnit:** The project includes comprehensive unit tests to validate endpoint responses, static file handling, and content type detection.

-This implementation serves as an excellent introduction to understanding the inner workings of HTTP servers, making it a valuable educational tool.
-While the project is simple in scope, it provides a strong foundation for expanding into more complex server architectures or integrating additional features, such as database connectivity or middleware layers.
+- **Concurrency Support:** The server manages multiple simultaneous requests using a thread pool.

 ## Built With